Supernova4422/Light-Show-Toolkit-/README.md

 * The next two bytes are the Remote ID
 * The final byte is the GroupID

 ## Currently Supports:
 ### Currently Supported Light-Systems:
 * Milight/LimitlessLED -Supports both UDP and TCP, and RF24 through an NRF2.4 module.

 ### Adding your own lighting system
-You may be interested in including your own lighting system with this program (Such as HUE).
-Essentially you would develop a class that overrides the "ProgrammableLight" class and implements each virtual function.

-Then within the "GroupManager.cpp" class you will include this class, and add it to the "ListeningLights" vector.

-For examples of this process, view both Consoleview.cpp and Milight.cpp as well as their assignment in GroupManager.cpp

-Side note: In this repository i'll happily accept additions
+TODO: This section needs to be rewritten.

 ### Currently supported File-Formats for light-shows
 * .lightshow (Custom lightshow file format)
 ### Currently supported Operating systems
 * Windows
 * Linux (Tested on Ubuntu and Raspbian)
-* Mac OSX (Haven't compiled and tested it myself, but in theory it should be compatible)
+* Mac OSX

 ### Currently support audio file formats
 * WAVE
 * MOD
 * MIDI
 * OGG
 * MP3
 * FLAC

 ## Compiling